stutrek/paperboy/README.md

 * Passing in a whitelist of event names can prevent bugs.
 * The `trigger` function is private by default, making it easier to write safe code.
 If you want it to be public simply add it to the target.
 * Removing a listener in a callback will not cause it to skip the next listener.
-* It's small, under 1k minified and gzipped.
+* It's small, 1k minified and gzipped.

 Inspired by [LucidJS](https://github.com/RobertWHurst/LucidJS)